Roll20/roll20-api-scripts/Supernotes/README.md

 You will need to edit the code of the script if you wish to create a custom configuration, or contact keithcurtis on the Roll20 forum and request an addition.
 The pre-installed sheets are:

 Default Template, D&D 5th Edition by Roll20, 5e Shaped, Pathfinder by Roll20, Pathfinder Community, Pathfinder 2e by Roll20, Starfinder

+## Changelog

+0.0.7 Fixed bug where token notes would break on accented characters